 What are Reykjavík’s most iconic sites?
 Where can one find the best of the city’s art, history and culture?
 Read ahead for all you need to know about sightseeing in and around Iceland's vibrant capital.

-Iceland is known across the world largely because of its nature; its Northern Lights, mighty glaciers, incredible waterfalls, beautiful Highlands and, of course, explosive volcanoes.
+Iceland is known across the world largely because of its nature: its Northern Lights, mighty glaciers, incredible waterfalls, beautiful Highlands and, of course, explosive volcanoes.
 When most come to visit, therefore, they often cast little thought as to what they will do in Reykjavík.

 The capital city, however, is full of surprises and attractions of its own that appeal to people with a wide variety of interests.

+History buffs will be impressed by the city’s old buildings and the relics of its Viking and medieval past; the cultured will appreciate sites such as Harpa Concert Hall and Hallgrímskirkja Church.
 Those with a passion for visual art will find a wealth of impressive statues, sculptures and street-art throughout Reykjavík; and nature-lovers will find they can observe plenty of spectacular landscapes without actually leaving the city.